poorna-c/Settings-Configurations/README.md

    Cortana is Microsoft AI System.
 This is not so intellegent to work with and also consume your system RAM.
 Disable it can save you some RAM.
 Follow the steps in the file to disable cortana permanently.
 (It can be reversable for your future use).

+# Settings & Configurations

+### Jupyter Notebook
+      How to add/remove Virtual environment in Jupyter Notebook ?